 - 230,000 (9%) had jobs with airport operators in roles such as airport management, maintenance, and security

-- 1.4 million jobs (57%) were on-site in airports, at retail outlets, restaurants, hotels, etc.
+- 1.4 million (53%) worked on-site in airports in retail outlets, restaurants, and hotels